Osaka Gay Travel

 Osaka Gay Travel Tips

-Using ATM Machines (Sorry, Cash Only!)
+Using ATM Machines in Osaka

 Eventually, I started asking.
 In a few instances, my Visa card did not work. in those situations, I had to fork over my cash.
 7-Elevens and Family Marts always have reliable ATM’s that allow small withdrawals.